 Before he could start her way, she held her hand up to her ear like it was a telephone.
 He was smart, he’d know she wanted an update on Attie as soon as she got home.

-Finally, able to, she got in her own car and headed home.
+Finally able to, Sarah Jane got in her own car and headed home.

 A dark empty home.